 - Women are likely to report less and lighter bleeding with reduced menstrual pain and bloating.

-- Similar rates of breakthrough bleeding are found with single or extended cycling.
+- Similar rates of BTB are found with single or extended cycling.

 - Women should be encouraged to persist for three months before considering an alternative.